 Leave No Trace & Respect Wildlife

 Wildlife in this desolate area is very fragile.
 So, protect nature.
 Do not touch and approach the nests of wild creatures.
 Respect wildlife.
 Furthermore, please do not climb on the rock formation, and do not touch them.
-You can destroy it by a single touch.
+You can destroy it with a single touch.
 Erosion makes them tender.
-Furthermore, in march 2020, impressive Bisti Arch collapsed due to weather conditions and erosion progress.
+Furthermore, in march 2020, the impressive Bisti Arch collapsed due to weather conditions and erosion progress.
 So, leave this place clean for the next visitors.
 For this reason, it is essential to pack all your garbage.
 Leave No Trace.